sap-tutorials/Tutorials/tutorials/build-use-case-buddy/build-use-case-buddy.md

     <!-- size:150px -->
     ![SignUp](visuals/SignUp3.png)

-    In case you don't receive an invitation mail after 24 hours, use this [link](https://workzone.one.int.sap/) and then create an SAP universal ID account or use your existing one.
+    *In case you don't receive an invitation mail after 24 hours, use this [link](https://workzone.one.int.sap/) and then create an SAP universal ID account or use your existing one.
 Afterwards when you're logged in, look for the invitation in the notifications (bell button) and join the workspace from there.
-This will only work when you signed up with your email before.
+This will only work when you signed up with your email before.*

     <!-- size:300px -->
     ![SignUp](visuals/SignUp4.png)

-2. Scroll down in the SAP Build Governance Resource center until you reach the widget for the Use Case Buddy.
-Click on *Click here to get the templates.* and download the templates on the next page.
+1. Scroll down in the SAP Build Governance Resource center until you reach the widget for the Use Case Buddy.
+Click on *Click here to get the templates* and download the templates on the next page.

+2. Extract the templates for the Use Case Buddy from the file you just downloaded.
+You will use them on their own later on.

 ### Import the templates for SAP Build Apps & Process Automation